stevebrownlee/learn-ops-api/MULTIPASS.md

 8. Authorization callback should be `http://localhost:8000/auth/github/callback`
 9. Leave **Enable Device Flow** unchecked
 10. Create the app and **do not close** the screen that appears
+11. Open the `fixtures/socialaccount.json` file
+12. Go to Github and copy the **Client ID** and paste it into the `client_id` key in the JSON file.
-11. Go to Github and click the **Generate a new client secret** button
+13. Go to Github and click the **Generate a new client secret** button
 14. **DO NOT CLOSE THIS TAB OR NAVIGATE AWAY**

 ### Environment Variables